 I guess what I’m saying is that you don’t need to focus on your day-to-day spending habits because, provided you’re putting enough away each week for the things that are important to you, does it even really matter how much you spend on each item?

-Let’s face it; we have a gazillion other things we’d prefer to be doing than recording everything we spend.
+Let’s face it; we have a gazillion other things we’d prefer to be doing than recording everything we spend and agriculture factoring can help for managing but always use your brain first.

 Ultimately, your household family budget shouldn’t be based on trying to save a dollar here, or two dollars there.
 The core of a solid household budget is consistency and automation, driven by motivation to achieve your financial goals…. and keeping it simple, of course.